 Addiction doesn't happen overnight, it has 4 main stages.

 Stage 3: The third stage of addiction is Dependency and Tolerance.
-This follows regular use because over time you will build a dependency on your addiction, so you will need it more often to feel ‘normal’.
+This follows regular use because overtime you will build a dependency to your addiction, so you will need it more often to feel 'normal'.
 You will also begin to build a tolerance, so you will need more of the substance or to partake in the activity more often to feel the same rush that you felt when you first starting your addiction.

 Stage 4: Once you have moved through each step you will end up at stage 4, which is full-blown Addiction.
 Basic needs may start being neglected and maintain a normal routine may become a struggle.